 Prepare the Pickles For Canning:

 When the lime has been rinsed off of the cucumbers, clean out the crock or container used to soak the cucumbers well and make sure it is free of lime.
 Add the cucumbers back into the crock and soak the cucumbers 3 more hours in ice water.

 In a bowl, mix the vinegar, sugar, and salt together with a whisk until dissolved.
 Drain the cucumber slices from the ice water in the refrigerator.

-Add the slices back into the container and pour syrup over the cucumber slices.
+Add the slices back into the container and pour pickling liquid over the cucumber slices.
 Let stand overnight in the refrigerator, stirring occasionally.

-Place the bouquet into the pot with the pickling syrup; simmer for 35 minutes.
+Place the bouquet into the pot with the pickling liquid; simmer for 35 minutes.

 Meanwhile, prepare boiling water canner.
 Heat jars in simmering water until ready for use.
 (Do not boil.)
 Wash lids in warm soapy water and set bands aside.

-Lime solutions should not be used in aluminum and cause containers to pit.Always prepare and process canning jars and lids according to manufacturer’s instructions for sterilized jars.
-Keep the jars hot.Recipe adapted very little from Mrs. Wages
+Lime solutions should not be used in aluminum and cause containers to pit.Always prepare and process canning jars and lids according to the manufacturer’s instructions for sterilized jars.
+Keep the jars hot.The pickles are ready to eat after 24-hours.
+Chill to enhance the flavor.Recipe adapted very little from Mrs. Wages

 Did you try this recipe?
 Tell us what you think!Give this recipe a star rating, leave a comment below and share pictures of your food with us on Instagram, Facebook or Twitter!
 We can't wait to see them!
 Don't forget to mention @TheMountainKitchen or tag #TheMountainKitchen!